 “It may not necessarily be a new path,” Hochberg explained, “but it is a more solid continuation of the trend China is pursuing.
 The time is ticking for American manufacturers to get back into the arena.”

 Tax reform might help spur movement in trade negotiations but it won’t likely resolve broader trade challenges.
 Resolution of NAFTA issues, coupled with a strong import and export policy, are needed to make the administration’s America-first agenda a reality.
-However, with tax reform proposals in hand alongside regulatory reductions, U.S. businesses are primed to strengthen their competitive position in the global marketplace.
+However, with tax reform legislation a reality alongside regulatory reductions, U.S. businesses are primed to strengthen their competitive position in the global marketplace.

 Gain more insights: